 *Barcelona coffee shops are safe.
 Why do some of you write to me and ask me if the club I am considering sponsoring you at is safe?
 As if I am going to say; “No, it is a very dangerous club.
 You should not go to any coffee shops in Barcelona without being armed.”
 Of course they’re safe!
 All of the many coffee shops in Barcelona, Madrid and anywhere else in Spain that I have been to are extremely safe and professional; just like nearly every other business you’ll enter in a day.
 My wife is a dainty little thing and she’s as naive as a newborn titmouse, but I’d send her to any of the clubs I frequent on her own and wouldn’t think any more of it than if she had just left for the market.

-*You are permitted to take up to 98 grams from the club each month.
+*You are permitted to take up to 98 grams from the club each month, maximum of 5 grams daily.
 You must reimburse the club for the marijuana products that you take.
 You are not buying anything.
 If you are a member, then you and everyone else shares the harvest and the expenses related to it.
 So when you go to a coffee shop in Barcelona, you are simply reimbursing the club’s treasury for your share of marijuana.
 You are not buying it.
 Remember this.

 *Yes, you can take weed out of the club.
 Everyone does.
 But keep this in mind: possession of marijuana in Barcelona is only permissible in private.
 You can use cannabis at home, or you can use it in the club.
 When you take marijuana products out of the clubs or coffee shops, you are at risk.
 If you are stopped by the authorities and they find your weed, they will take it and fine you.
 This is not a criminal offense, so don’t pee your pants.
 Instead, if you decide to take cannabis out of the club, place it in your undergarments and quickly take it home or to a private location.
 Don’t be the asshole that walks down La Rambla smoking a joint.